Joint upper Banach density, VC dimensions and Euclidean point configurations: Preliminaries and notation

 for some $\gamma_{1,x},\gamma_{1,y},\gamma_{1,z},\gamma_{2,x},\gamma_{2,y},\gamma_{2,z} \in \Gamma$.
 We claim that at least two of these points are equal.
 Assume on the contrary that all $6$ points are mutually distinct.
 By Lemma \ref{lem: Critical convexity}, it follows that there exist $a,b,c,d \in \left\{ \gamma_{1,x},\gamma_{1,y},\gamma_{1,z},\gamma_{2,x},\gamma_{2,y},\gamma_{2,z} \right\}$ all mutually distinct and such that $a\in\textup{co}(b,c,d)$.

-Firstly, notice that it necessarily follows that $a \in \textup{Int}(\textup{co}(b,c,d))$, because if $a$ was an element from the boundary of the convex hull, this would imply the existence of the line which intersects $\Gamma$ in three points, which we know can not exists because of Lemma \ref{lem: Curves and lines intersect at 2 points}.
+Firstly, we notice that it necessarily follows that $a \in \textup{Int}(\textup{co}(b,c,d))$, because if $a$ was an element from the boundary of the convex hull, this would imply the existence of the line which intersects $\Gamma$ in three points, which {cannot} exist because of Lemma \ref{lem: Curves and lines intersect at 2 points}.
 For instance if $a \in [b,d]$, then it lies on the line spanned by $b$ and $d$ and we obtain our contradiction.

 Let $\ell_a$ be the supporting line to $\Gamma$ at $a$, which we know exists because of Proposition \ref{prop: Supporting line}, and let $\mathcal{H}$ be an open half-plane which contains $\Gamma\setminus\{a\}$.
 However, since $\mathcal{H}$ is a convex set, it follows that